echo1097/routerchat/README.md

 ## Bug reporting and contributing
 - To report a bug open an issue and provide as much context and information as you can so I can reproduce and fix it.
 - AI slop pull requests will not be merged.
-If you are using AI to assist your development, clean it up and debug it manually.
+If you are using AI to assist your development, clean it up and review the code manually and be transparent in your usage of AI.

 ## Notes
 - Chats and cached model metadata are stored in `data/routerchat.sqlite3`.